 First, when you meet with your possible new legal marketing services provider, ask about the things covered above, such as URL structure, programming languages and hosting servers.
-See how easily they can get you off of your big box providers’ platforms and what experience they have doing that for other law firms.
+See how easily they can get you off your big box providers’ platforms and what experience they have doing that for other law firms.

 In terms of other services, look over what they provide and how they go about it.
 For example, if they supply content writing services, are they also doing keyword research?
 Are their writers experienced in the legal niche?
 Do their writers have a J.D. to help ensure writing is legally accurate?
 Are they creating editorial calendars and writing blog posts that will be sure to resonate with your audience and draw in leads?
 For social media, are they going to post for you on a regular basis and use best practices like hash tagging and retweeting influencers?
 If you do any email marketing, are they going to send out emails weekly or monthly and attempt to grow your list?
-With PPC ads do they use a bud management platform?
+With PPC ads do they use a bid management platform?
 If so, which one?
 What kind of conversion tracking do they offer?